 To apply a lace backed piece is simply a matter of choosing the correct piece in the best color, possibly trimming a bit of the excess lace off, if necessary, finding the correct position, and gluing them in place.
 The preferred glue for this is our PPI Spirits.
-You should apply it with a Bdellium Tools glue brush, wait about a minute, tap it with your finger or a small piece of nylon hosiery to cause it to “tack up” and apply the piece.
+You should apply it with a small brush, wait about a minute, tap it with your finger or a small piece of nylon hosiery to cause it to “tack up” and apply the piece.
 Start by centering the piece where you want it and flatten your way out.
 A small piece of damp (not wet) chamois can be used to push the piece into the Spirits and insure a good hold.
 Make sure all the edges are secure.
 If you get a bit too much Spirits past the edge of the piece, it can be carefully removed with NecroActivator™ or 99% alcohol.
-Be sure to clean your glue brush thoroughly with Parian Spirit Brush cleaner after you are finished.

 That’s pretty much the process for applying lace backed hair goods.
 They can be real time savers.
 Just beware of some of the cheap, machine made (some will even say “hand-made”; beware) pieces you can find at online costume stores.
 They are very low quality, do not look real, and will cause nothing but frustration.

 Another note is the choice of adhesive.
 You may find suggestions on the internet about using liquid latex as an adhesive.
 DON’T DO IT.
 This is a very old-fashioned method of attachment and is extremely messy and unreliable.
 If you make a mistake, it will be un-repairable.
 So, avoid liquid latex, for pretty much everything.
-There are other good adhesives; Telesis Matt Lace Adhesive is a professional choice for live actors as it moves with the actor’s facial movements, bonds very well, is invisible, and is pretty easy to remove.
-It is also quite expensive.
-Some people use NecroTack™ to glue on hair and it works fine too.
-My choice is PPI Spirits, which is invisible when properly applied, has excellent gripping properties, and can be cleaned off pretty easily with NecroActivator™ or 99% Isopropyl alcohol if you get some on the wrong areas of the skin or make a mistake and need to start over.
+There are other good adhesives; I use NecroTack™ to glue on crepe hair and it works great.
+It can be cleaned off pretty easily with acetone if you get some on the wrong areas of the skin or make a mistake and need to start over.

 The real art comes when you are called on to hand lay hair.
 Often you will need to do this along with a lace backed piece to “fill-in” certain areas or if a lace backed piece is simply not readily available.
 I’m going to start by giving you the necessities of a basic “hair kit” and then go into detail on preparation and application techniques.